EvanBeal/EnchilADAs/index.md

 #### Ethnic groups in London
 {% include map_ethnicity_small.html %}

 Considering the white ethnicity and the fraction ready made meals, the positive correlation can be indeed well observed.
-It appears that the fraction of read made meals purchased in Tesco increases the further away from the center of London you go, especially in the South and East suburbs where we can also observe areas with a high percentage of population having a white ethnicity.
+It appears that the fraction of ready made meals purchased in Tesco increases the further away from the center of London you go, especially in the South and East suburbs where we can also observe areas with a high percentage of population having a white ethnicity.

 However, to determine if there is a real causality effect and being able to establish whether our ethnicity is really reflected in some of the products categories we purchased, it's really not enough to consider only this **correlation** study and the visualization.
 For example, in some cases two features can be highly correlated, but because of the presence of one or more confounders, no causal link can be established.
 A confounder can be described as a variable that influences the two features for which we are interested to dermine a causality link, causing a spurious association misleading the analysis.
 Therefore, a more complex study should be performed, accounting for those factors and which will be this time a **causality** study.